SeriousGuy888/SlashSpec/README.md

 # SlashSpec
 A Minecraft Spigot plugin to allow players to temporarily fly around in spectator mode on an SMP server while being visible to non-spectators.

-Spiritual successor to https://github.com/ohowe1/SpectatorModeRewrite, which is no longer maintained :(
+This plugin is intended as a spiritual successor to [SMP Spectator Mode](https://www.spigotmc.org/resources/smp-spectator-mode-1-19-support.77267/), which is a plugin I used, but which is no longer maintained :(

 `config.yml` file with comments [here](https://github.com/SeriousGuy888/SlashSpec/blob/main/src/main/resources/config.yml).